boot2podman/boot2podman/README.md

 For now you need to mount the CD-ROM image (ISO) as IDE, not as SATA.

+There is currently no support for the VirtualBox Guest Additions (vboxsf).

 ### QEMU/KVM

 The default memory allocation (128 MiB) is too small to load everything: